jeromeetienne/canvasgl/MESSAGE.md

 The number of textures that you can use during a given webgl draw call, is limited.

-limited to 8. true ?
+limited to 8. true ? i think 8 is the minimum required but may go higher. gl.getParameter(gl.MAX_TEXTURE_IMAGE_UNITS) or MAX_COMBINED_TEXTURE_IMAGE_UNITS

+my macbook got 16, others got 32. it depends on the graphic card.

 if you need more texture, you need to do more webgl draw calls.